CharlieGPA40/QuDAP/README.md

 1. `QuDAP` is compatible with Python 3.10 or newer.

 ## Installation
-`QuDAP` is available via [PyPi](https://pypi.org/project/QuDAP/) for Windows and it can be installed by:
+`QuDAP` is available via [PyPi](https://pypi.org/project/QuDAP/) for Windows and can be installed by:

 ```console
 $ pip install QuDAP